Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 #### withdrawNative

-This function is used to withdraw only native ALOT to the subnet wallet
+This function is used to withdraw only native ALOT from the portfolio into the subnet wallet.
+Also referred as AddGas

 **Dev notes:** \
 This function decreases ALOT balance of the user and calls the PortfolioMinter to mint the native ALOT